Peter Scantlebury

 Peter Scantlebury MBE (born 21 November 1963) is a former international professional basketball player who was capped 131 times for England.

 Scantlebury began his playing career in 1981 with Guildford.
 He scored 9,502 points and won nine British Basketball League winners' medals in his National League career.
 He made his debut for England in 1986 and scored 1,069 points in an international career that lasted until 2002.
 He was appointed an MBE in 2002 for his services to basketball.

 He was appointed head coach of Sheffield Sharks in 2003, leading them to the Haribo Cup trophy and BBL Championship play-off title in 2004, and was appointed head coach of England's men's basketball team in 2004, coaching them to a bronze medal at the Commonwealth Games in Melbourne in 2006.

-Also now he is a head of y11 for Aston Academy, a high school in Swallownest, England.
+Also now he is a pastoral learning lead in for Aston Academy, a high school in Swallownest, England.